 4 - Low Carb Crackers

 My favorite is these Paleo Thin Crackers.
-Their net carbs per portion (6 crackers) is 5 grams, so not impressively low, but still less than 1 gram per cracker.
+Their net carbs per portion (6 crackers) are 5 grams, so they are not impressively low, but still less than 1 gram per cracker.

 They are made with almond and cassava flour and various seeds and flavoring.

-The flours give them more of a biscuit texture, which is more appetizing than crackers that are made only with seeds.
+The flours give them more of a biscuit texture, which is more appetizing than crackers made only with seeds.

 6 - Cream Cheese